+where the weight of the empty matching is $1$.
 In this section, we characterize the extremal examples for some natural choices of weights that are vertex-degree-based, meaning $\omega(e) = \phi(i,j)$ where $i$ and $j$ are the degrees of the endpoints of $e$.
 We then write $Z(T, \omega)$ as $Z_\phi(T)$.

 We consider the following weight functions for $c > 0$:

 Note that these examples are all symmetric in $i$ and $j$.
 It was shown in~\cite{CRUZ2022} that for $c < 0$, the star minimizes the weighted Hosoya index for $\phi_3$ and $\phi_4$ (also referred to as the general Randi\'{c} index and general sum-connectivity index, respectively).
 This can also be derived from the following proof that the star minimizes the weighted Hosoya index for $c>0$.